A Cure for Virtual Insanity

 In contrast, Oracle recognise hard partitioning in Oracle VM.
 That is, you can associate virtual CPUs with physical cores.

-Provided you are using Oracle VM properly, you can limit your Oracle licensing to a subset of the cores available on your physical server.
+Provided you are using properly configured Oracle VM or Oracle Linux KVM, you can limit your Oracle licensing to a subset of the cores available on your physical server.

 The key here is to be very careful when deciding on your virtualization product, paying special attention to the licensing implications.